p-lemonish/chatroom-salt/README.md

 ***

 ### chatroom/backend/init.sls
-Installs `python3-pip`, `docker-sdk` via `pip`, and `docker`.
+Installs `python3-pip`, `docker-sdk` via `pip`, along with `docker` and `AppArmor`.
 These will all be used for getting the backend image and set the container up and listening for requests.
+After installation, it will also ensure the Docker and AppArmor daemons are running.

 Depending on if we're working in dev or prod, it will also name the container accordingly.
 This will be beneficial to separate the two environments, to prevent some oopsies.

+The docker image saved on the master will be turned into a `.tar`-file, which is placed to `/srv/salt/chatroom/backend` so that it can be then moved to the minion.
+Once the file is moved, the minion will untar it by running `docker load`.